Growth rates of permutation classes: categorization up to the uncountability threshold: Concluding Remarks

 Given that Bevan~\cite{bevan:intervals-of-pe:} has shown that every real number at least $\lambda_B\approx 2.35698$ is the growth rate of a permutation class, it is natural to try to close this gap of approximately $0.05176$.
 The first challenge would be to extend the results of \cite{vatter:growth-rates-of:} to this range, i.e., to show that every growth rate between $\xi$ and $\lambda_B$ is achieved by a sum closed class.
 More generally, \cite{vatter:growth-rates-of:} presents a conjecture that every growth rate of a permutation class is achieved by a sum closed class; this is known to be true for growth rates up to $\xi$ by \cite{vatter:growth-rates-of:} and for growth rates between $\lambda_B$ and approximately $3.79$ by \cite{bevan:intervals-of-pe:,vatter:permutation-cla:lambda:}.

-Supposing that this conjecture were established, extending the results of this paper up to $\lambda_B$ still appears to be a difficult task.
+Supposing that this conjecture were established, extending the results of this paper up to $\lambda_B$ would still appear to be a difficult task.
 For a start, determining the realizable sequences of sum indecomposable permutations would require much more nuance than was required in Sections~\ref{sec-taper}--\ref{sec-realizing}.
-While we only had to use one infinite antichain ($U^o$, in Proposition~\ref{prop-realize-long-legal}) to realize the sequences below $\xi$, one would need to consider several infinite antichains (some of which are introduced in the conclusion of \cite{vatter:growth-rates-of:}) to extend this work to $\lambda_B$.
+While we only had to use one infinite antichain ($U^o$, in Proposition~\ref{prop-realize-long-legal}) to realize the sequences below $\xi$, one would need to consider several infinite antichains (some of which are presented in the conclusion of \cite{vatter:growth-rates-of:}) to extend this work to $\lambda_B$.

-Indeed, even specifying the realizable sequences in this range is more challenging.
+Indeed, even expressing the realizable sequences in this range is more challenging.
 Recall that when we considered sum closed classes lying between $\bigoplus\PropSub(U^o)$ and $\bigoplus\Sub(U^o)$ in Section~\ref{sec-xi}, we were able to say that these classes had sequences $(s_n)$ of sum indecomposable members for all sequences $(s_n)$ satisfying

 Now consider the antichain formed by inflating both leaves of odd-length increasing oscillations of primary type by $123$.
 A typical member, of length $13$, in this antichain is shown on the left of Figure~\ref{fig-forced-extra-kids}.
 This antichain (or a symmetry of it) would have to be considered because the growth rate of the sum closure of its proper downward closure is only approximately $2.34$.